Election 2022: University guidelines affect campaign activity, expression

-A variety of state and federal laws and regulations govern political expression and conduct in the university workplace.
+A variety of state and federal laws and regulations govern political expression, activity and conduct in the university workplace.
 Application of the law depends on the particular facts of the situation, and legal counsel should be consulted when questions arise.
-However, the following guidelines may be used when trying to determine whether particular conduct is appropriate in the University setting.
+However, the following guidelines may be used when trying to determine whether particular conduct is appropriate in the university setting.

-- When expressing their political views, university employees should endeavor to prevent the appearance of university partiality in political campaigns
+- When expressing personal political views, university employees should be clear that they are not representing a university position and endeavor to maintain the principle of university impartiality in political campaigns.

 Employees should refrain from the following activities while at work:

-- Sending emails from university-hosted email accounts in support of or in opposition to candidates or ballot initiatives
+- Sending or forwarding emails from university-hosted email accounts in support of or in opposition to candidates or ballot initiatives.

-- Using university office supplies (including computers, copiers, and fax machines) to create campaign materials
+- Using university office supplies (including computers, copiers and fax machines) to create or disseminate campaign materials.

 - Placing campaign materials in locations not designated for general signage.